-This is BDBF's guide to how the third phase of the Coronavirus Job Retention Scheme (i.e. furlough) will operate between 1 November 2020 and 31 January 2021.
-This guide was last updated on 26 November 2020.
+This is BDBF's guide to how the third phase of the Coronavirus Job Retention Scheme (i.e. furlough) operates.
+This guide covers all aspects of the Scheme and was last updated on 24 January 2021.

 A. BACKGROUND:

 What is the Coronavirus Job Retention Scheme (Scheme) and how long will it be available?